Skip to content

 Refusing to Blow: More Serious Than the Positive

-Refusing to take the breathalyzer test is a standalone offence typified in Art.
+Refusing to take the breathalyser test is a standalone offence typified in Art.
 383 CP, with penalties of imprisonment from 6 months to 1 year and licence deprivation of 1 to 4 years.
 The penalty is higher than that of Art.
-379 CP, so refusing is never advisable: even if the result is positive, technical breathalyzer defence is viable, while refusal turns the case into an almost certain conviction.
+379 CP, so refusing is never advisable: even if the result is positive, technical breathalyser defence is viable, while refusal turns the case into an almost certain conviction.

 Alternatives to Trial: Plea Bargain and Substitution